About TMC > Executive Biographies > John W. Bluford

 helping to change the culture of the organizations he has led to become

-led into hospitals of first choice for patients, employees and community
+hospitals of first choice for patients, employees and community

 partnerships.
 In 2005, TMC was honored by University Health System